Friends of Cedar Mesa

 We provided funding to The Friends of Cedar Mesa to open the Bears Ears Education Center, to educate visitors to preserve and protect this special landscape.
 Jan Byrnes, Vice President of Grand Circle Foundation, recently attended the Grand Opening of the education center.

-To further their mission, they work to create local, regional and national support for greater protection of Cedar Mesa through education, advocating for national designations, supporting smart local policy-making, and organizing research and volunteer service activities.
+Led by Executive Director, Josh Ewing, they work to create local, regional and national support for greater protection of Cedar Mesa through education, advocating for national designations, supporting smart local policy-making, and organizing research and volunteer service activities.

 They also continue to monitor the work and actions of the Bureau of Land Management, US Forest Service, and the Glen Canyon National Recreation area, which are tasked with managing resources in the Greater Cedar Mesa area.
 With that regard, they offer managers research, guidance and education to see that management maintains wilderness values and protects cultural/archaeological assets, while providing for continued access for local residents and visitors from around the world.